reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 Operations around dates, time and timezones can be confusing and prone to errors.
 To understand some problems around dates refer to this [article.](https://yourcalendricalfallacyis.com/)
 In the further sections, we will take a look at the various options available to handle timezones when developing an application.

-## Understanding the drawbacks of legacy time-based java.util classes
+## Drawbacks of legacy time-based java.util classes

 Let's look at a few reasons why you should choose to avoid the date-time classes in the java.util package when developing applications.